dulnan/nuxt-multi-cache/docs/features/route-cache.md

 You can use the composable multiple times during a request.
 The exposed helper methods make sure that there are no race conditions.

+Note that calling the composable does not return a value.
+You only have access to the `helper` via the callback.
+The reason is that this allows the compiler to completely remove this code from client bundles.

 ## Usage in Server Handlers